PLCnext/PLCnext_CLI/src/PlcNext/README.txt

 + When SDKs are already installed, add each SDK to the settings with the
   command:
   'plcncli set setting --add SdkPaths "<path\to\SDK>"'
++ If a previous version of the CLIF was installed (19.0.X), before executing any command, execute the command 'migrate-old-cli'

 ----------------------------------
 Example on how to create a library